Kumeyaay: Stories

-Reservation era Kumeyaay institutions
+Reservation era society

+Education

-The Kumeyaay Community College was created by the Sycuan Band to serve the Kumeyaay-Diegueño Nation, and describes its mission as "to support cultural identity, sovereignty, and self-determination while meeting the needs of native and non-native students".
-The college's focus is on "Kumeyaay History, Kumeyaay Ethnobotany and traditional Indigenous arts" It "serves and relies on resources from the thirteen reservations of the Kumeyaay Nation situated in San Diego county".
+The Kumeyaay Community College was created by the Sycuan Band to serve the Kumeyaay-Diegueño Nation, and describes its mission as "to support cultural identity, sovereignty, and self-determination while meeting the needs of Native and non-Native students".
+The college's focus is on "Kumeyaay History, Kumeyaay Ethnobotany and traditional Indigenous arts".
+It "serves and relies on resources from the thirteen reservations of the Kumeyaay Nation situated in San Diego county".
 In the fall of 2016, Cuyamaca College began offering an associate degree in Kumeyaay Studies with courses at its Rancho San Diego campus, as well as at Kumeyaay Community College on the Sycuan reservation.

 The Sycuan Institute on Tribal Gaming was also established at SDSU by the Sycuan Band with the focus on research and policy related to the tribal gaming industry.

+Community and cultural life

+Kumeyaay funerals and mourning ceremonies (Takaay) incorporate song sequences that can include up to 117 individual songs, continuing for up to 24 hours, with rhythm supplied by gourd or tortoiseshell rattles rather than drums.
+The songs survived the Mission era in part because Spanish missionaries did not identify them as having religious content, unlike the ceremonies they actively suppressed.
+Bird singing continues to be practiced at inter-band gatherings and functions as a vehicle for transmitting historical knowledge across generations.

+Kumiai communities in Baja California maintain kinship and ceremonial ties to US-side bands, with cross-border ceremony participation requiring visa arrangements on both sides of the border, as post-9/11 security measures significantly complicated what had previously been informal community visits.
+Modified visa procedures negotiated with Mexican and US consular officials allowed Kumiai to attend ceremonial events in the United States, with Mexico's Indigenous affairs agency issuing identification cards and approximately 1,900 Kumiai eventually holding laser visas for this purpose.
+Traditional crafts including pottery and basket weaving remain more intact in the isolated Baja communities than on the US side, partly because geographic remoteness sustained conditions closer to pre-contact subsistence practices.

 Population

-Estimates for the pre-contact populations of most native groups in California have varied substantially.
+Estimates for the pre-contact populations of most Native groups in California have varied substantially.
 In 1925, Alfred L. Kroeber proposed that the population of the Kumeyaay in the San Diego region in 1770 had been about 3,000.
 More recently, Katharine Luomala points out that this estimate depended on calculations of rates of baptisms at the Mission, and as such "ignores the unbaptized".
 She suggests that the region could have supported 6,000–9,000 people.
 Florence C. Shipek goes further, estimating 16,000–19,000 inhabitants.

 In the late eighteenth century, it is estimated that the Kumeyaay population was between 3,000 and 9,000.
 In 1828, 1,711 Kumeyaay were recorded by the missions.
 The 1860 federal census recorded 1,571 Kumeyaay living in 24 villages.
 The Bureau of Indian Affairs recorded 1,322 Kumeyaay in 1968, with 435 living on reservations.
 By 1990, an estimated 1,200 lived on reservation lands, while 2,000 lived elsewhere.